Welcome. I’m glad you're here.

 But that’s not to say you shouldn’t get funding.
 If done right, working with investors can give you more than money — it can also provide connections, advice, and mentorship.

-There are a few ways to raise money for your startup, but these methods aren’t a good fit for every business.
-Read through the list below to see which one might work for you.
+There are a few ways to raise money for your startup — read through the following list to determine which might work for your business situation.

-Incubators help startups accelerate their growth by providing support through management training, office space, capital, mentorship, and networking connections.
+Incubators help startups accelerate their growth through support for management training, office space, capital, mentorship, and networking connections.

 Incubators can be sponsored by a variety of organizations: for-profit ventures, non-profit organizations, academic institutions, and even community and economic development organizations.
 Incubators can also be organized by industry, niche, or location — some may work specifically with fin-tech or agricultural startups while others only accept startups in Kansas.